-Her letter had some effect, for three weeks later, under pressure from both sides, Mahon came out against conscription.
+Her letter might have had some effect, for three weeks later, after pressure from both sides, Mahon came out against conscription.
 She also wrote to Major General John Monash (as he then was), whom she had known in Melbourne before the war, setting out her arguments against conscription.
-Monash replied, 'I fully agree with many of the sentiments you have expressed ..., although it would be inconvenient of me to be quoted'.20
+Monash replied, 'I fully agree with many of the sentiments you have expressed ... although it would be inconvenient of me to be quoted'.

 So, who was Agnes Murphy?
-She is perhaps best known as the author of Melba.
-Published in 1909 it was the first biography of the great Australian opera singer for whom she was both social secretary and a friend.
-After being marooned in Melbourne as a young girl, Agnes had found work as a legal copyist before landing a job with a new magazine Table Talk, thus launching her career as a journalist, which saw her become a contributor to the Bulletin and Melbourne Punch and then social editor of the latter.
+She is perhaps best known as the author of Melba, a biography of Helen Porter Mitchell, the world-famous opera singer, better known as Nellie Melba.
+Published in 1909 it was the first biography of Melba, for whom Agnes was both social secretary and a close friend.
+After being marooned in Melbourne as a young girl, Agnes had found work as a legal copyist before landing a job with a new magazine Table Talk, thus launching her career as a journalist which saw her become a contributor to the Bulletin and Melbourne Punch and then social editor of the latter.
 She was a foundation member of the Austral Salon, which she established in 1890 as an association for the intellectual advancement of the women of Australia with fortnightly meetings to discuss questions bearing on literary, musical, scientific and artistic matters.
-Murphy addressed its first meeting on the topic of 'Australian Federation'.21
+Murphy addressed its first meeting on the topic of 'Australian Federation'.

-In 1895 she decided to try her luck in London, taking with her the manuscript of a novel which she had written about late nineteenth-century Melbourne and its society.
+In 1895 she decided to try her luck in London, taking with her the manuscript of a novel in which she had written about late nineteenth-century Melbourne and its society.
 It was published by Routledge under the title One Woman's Wisdom.
 It provoked a libel suit and was withdrawn from sale.
 Nevertheless, she climbed the social ladder in London's literary and artistic world.
 According to literary critic Lucy Sussex:

 [Agnes Murphy] provides an object lesson in how a colonial journalist without existing family or literary connections could make the contacts to succeed in London.
 Indeed she became perhaps the supreme Australian networker in London. ...
-[S]he was the first Australian woman journalist to try and also succeed in London.
-22

-It was there that Agnes met Melba.
+[S]he was the first Australian woman journalist to try and also succeed in London lt was in London that Agnes met Melba.
 She returned to Australia on numerous visits often with Australian artistes, for whom she acted as an agent/entrepreneur.
 She travelled extensively giving talks and lectures in the world's major capitals, often advocating for women and for Irish independence.
 She died in London in 1931 and is buried in Hampstead Cemetery.